Medically reviewed by Drugs.com. Last updated on Jul 13, 2019.

 Miscellaneous: Fever (<1%; children: 7%)

-<1% (Limited to important or life-threatening): Acute generalized exanthematous pustulosis, acute pancreatitis, agranulocytosis, alopecia, altered sense of smell, anaphylaxis, anemia, angioedema, anosmia, anxiety, arthralgia, auditory impairment, bullous dermatitis, cholestasis, cutaneous lupus erythematosus, depression, DRESS syndrome, exacerbation of psoriasis, exacerbation of systemic lupus erythematosus, exfoliative dermatitis, fatigue, flu-like symptoms, hemolytic-uremic syndrome, hepatic insufficiency, hepatic failure, hepatitis, hypersensitivity reaction, hypoesthesia, increased creatine phosphokinase, lens disease, malaise, myalgia, pancreatitis, pancytopenia, paresthesia, psoriasiform eruption, retinopathy, rhabdomyolysis, serum sickness-like reaction, severe neutropenia, skin photosensitivity, Stevens-Johnson syndrome, systemic lupus erythematosus, thrombocytopenia, thrombotic thrombocytopenic purpura, tinnitus, toxic epidermal necrolysis, vasculitis, visual field loss
+<1%, postmarketing, and/or case reports: Acute generalized exanthematous pustulosis, ageusia, agranulocytosis, alopecia, altered sense of smell, anaphylaxis, anemia, angioedema, anosmia, anxiety, arthralgia, auditory impairment, bullous dermatitis, cholestasis, cutaneous lupus erythematosus, depression, DRESS syndrome, erythema multiforme, exacerbation of psoriasis, exacerbation of systemic lupus erythematosus, exfoliative dermatitis, fatigue, flu-like symptoms, hemolytic-uremic syndrome, hepatic insufficiency, hepatic failure, hepatitis, hypersensitivity reaction, hypoesthesia, increased creatine phosphokinase, lens disease, malaise, myalgia, pancreatitis, pancytopenia, paresthesia, psoriasiform eruption, retinopathy, rhabdomyolysis, serum sickness-like reaction, severe neutropenia, skin photosensitivity, Stevens-Johnson syndrome, systemic lupus erythematosus, thrombocytopenia, thrombotic thrombocytopenic purpura, tinnitus, toxic epidermal necrolysis, vasculitis, vertigo, visual field defect

 Concerns related to adverse effects: